 Are you traveling or moving to Guatemala?
 Do you know how much money you will need there to maintain your current standard of living?
 What do things cost in Guatemala?
+What Guatemala travel budget can you expect?
 After spending five months in this beautiful country, I would love to share some of my financial knowledge with you.

 The costs below are the average I encountered during my time in Panajachel, Guatemala.
-This will allow me, and you, to make a comparison of living and travel costs across Latin America.
+This will allow me, and you, to make a comparison of living and travel costs across Latin America and in the end your Guatemala Travel Budget.
 Please be aware that costs may differ in other parts of Guatemala.
 The currencies are GTQ / € EUR / $USD.
 Conversion rate as at time of publication.

 On $40 for two you can easily dine out twice a day, enjoy decent accommodation and a few beers, whilst still having more than enough change for a bus ride to your next town and an activity or two.

 Possibly some of the cheapest rooms in Latin America!

 - Dorm bed: Q60–100 / €7-12 / $8-13 per night

 - Budget hotel double room: Q130–200 / €14-24 / $17-26 per night

 - Hotel double room: Q200–550 / €24-64 / $26-72 per night

 - Superior hotel double room: Q550 / €64 / $72 or more per night

 - Homestay: Q1.600,00 / €185 / $208 per 30 days